Self

 It wasn't until I was an adult that I learned the true definition of the word "rape," and its many modifiers.

-This is when a woman has her vagina penetrated by a penis, while she fights and screams.
+This is when a woman is penetrated, while she fights and screams.
 But this isn't close to the whole story.
 This description of rape invalidates the experience of people who suffer marital rape, anal rape, date rape, statutory rape, and oral rape, among many other acts often referred to in law as "sodomy."

-In fact, what "rape" is must have the broader definition: "The penetration of any orifice by any object or body part against one's will."
+In fact, what "rape" is must have a broader definition: "The penetration of any orifice by any object or body part against one's will."

 If somebody is violated by an assailant wielding anything from a dildo to a table lamp, that's rape with a foreign object.